patricklafrance/wmfnext-shell/README.md

 }
 ```

 👉 Start the static module project with the `dev` command, then start all the applications and libraries.
-Navigate to "/static1/page-1" and "static1/page-2", everything should work fine.
+Navigate to _"static1/page-1"_ and _"static1/page-2"_, the pages should render any errors.

 ### Register a module dynamic navigation items

-That's pretty cool, we have a federated SPA displaying pages from a remote module loaded at runtime and a static module registered at build time.
+We now have a federated SPA displaying pages from a remote module loaded at runtime and a static module registered at build time.

-Still, _teams are not fully autonomous yet_ as links to the modules pages are hardcoded in the host application layout.
+Still, _teams are not fully autonomous yet_ as links to the pages are hardcoded in the host application layout.
 To release changes to the application navigation, teams will have to coordinate with each others.

 To _enable fully autonomous teams_, the shell allow modules to register dynamic navigation items at bootstrap.

-👉 To do so, first update every module `register.tsx` file to add navigation items with the `runtime.registerNavigationItems()` function.
+👉 To do so, first update every module `register.tsx` file to add navigation items with the `runtime.registerNavigationItems(navigationItems)` function.

 ```tsx
 // remote-1 - register.tsx